Tartori/gametheory-alquerque/README.md

 - Complex heuristic
 - Monte Carlo

 All of them are implemented for Pawn Chess.
-Only random choice and Monte Carlo are implemented for Alquerque.
+Only random choice, Monte Carlo and the simple heuristics are implemented for Alquerque.

+No matter which heuristics is chosen, should the depth be enough to win the game, this path will always return a number that is higher than all of the generated numbers by any heuristic.

 ### Random Choice

+The random choice AI takes a random move for a random pawn.
+This way it moves in unpredictable behaviour but will most likely loose.

 ### Simple Heuristic (only Pawn Chess)

 Search is performed by Alpha-Beta-Pruning at a deepness of 4.
+After the depth has been reached the pawns of the player are compared to the pawns of the oponent.
+The player simply optimizes for most pawns.

 ### Complex Heuristic (only Pawn Chess)